 Meaning

-In the quote “The person who grieves suffers his passion to grow upon him he indulges it, he loves it but this never happens in the case of actual pain, which no man ever willingly endured for any considerable time.,” the emphasis is on love.
-It highlights the thought that love strengthens when nurtured while implying that love grows when shared.
+The message behind “The person who grieves suffers his passion to grow upon him he indulges it, he loves it but this never happens in the case of actual pain, which no man ever willingly endured for any considerable time.” revolves around love.
+It suggests that love strengthens when nurtured, making it relatable to many people's experiences.

 Theme